rayandaod/Tweet-sentiment-analysis/README.md

         ├── src
             ├── embeddings
                 ├── __init__.py
-                ├── als.py
-                ├── cooc.py
-                ├── glove_solution.py
-                ├── stanford_word_embedding.py
+                ├── cooc.py                         Generates a coocurrence matrix from the words of our vocabulary.
+                ├── glove_GD.py                     Implements a Gradient Descent version of Glove.
+                ├── stanford_word_embedding.py      Creates a vocabulary based on Twitter pre-trained Stanford Glove vectors.
-                ├── tf_idf.py
+                ├── tf_idf.py                       Regroups some functions we used for an alternative method.
-                ├── tweet_embeddings.py
+                ├── tweet_embeddings.py             Creates tweet embeddings from the word embeddings.
-                ├── vocab.py
+                ├── vocab.py                        Takes care about creating a vocabulary from our corpus.
             ├── prediction
                 ├── __init__.py
-                ├── better_predict.py
-                ├── predict.py
+                ├── better_predict.py               Regroups all the implementations we tried for the training part.
+                ├── predict.py                      Stores the two training algorithms we used in the end.
             ├── preprocessing
                 ├── __init__.py
-                ├── dictionaries.py
+                ├── dictionaries.py                 Regroups the dictionaries we used during the preprocessing part.
-                ├── preprocess.py
+                ├── preprocess.py                   Regroups all the preprocessing algorithms we implemented.
            ├── __init__.py
-           ├── params.py                            : Control tower, see below for more details.
+           ├── params.py                            Control tower, see below for more details.
-           ├── paths.py
+           ├── paths.py                             Regroups all the file paths required for our algorithm.
-           ├── run.sh
-        ├── Useful references
+           ├── run.py                               To be run after the above instructions to execute our pipeline.
         ├── .gitignore
-        ├── project2_description.pdf
-        ├── Project_Guidlines.pdf

 --------

 #### Technical Overview

-1. Preprocessing.
+1. Preprocessing:
-- remove tweets that are in both positive tweet file and negativ tweet file
+- Remove the tweets that are in both positive and negative tweet files
-- process spaces
+- Process the spaces in the training set of tweets
-- process contractions in english
+- Expand the english contractions contained in the training set
-- segment expressions coming with hashtags.
+- Separate words from hashtags

-2. Embeddings.
+2. Embeddings:
-- The word embeddings are given by https://nlp.stanford.edu/projects/glove/.
+- The word embeddings were taken in https://nlp.stanford.edu/projects/glove/.
+- The tweet embeddings are the sum of the word embeddings of the words it contains.

-3. Predict.
+3. Prediction:
 - We used different models to predict.
-The best one was CNN with tweet embeddings and we got the following
+The best one was a Neural Network with one hidden layer of 256 nodes (c.f report for more informations).